algolia/magento/_src/m2-faq-support-data.md

 First off, please confirm that you have indeed enabled indexing and your cron job is running.
 Not doing this correctly is the most common cause of error.

 <div class="alert alert-info">
-And don't forget: Even if your indexing fails, the next time the cron job runs, the process will start where it had left off - and this time, there might not be any error.
-So, one solution to an error is to have queueing enabled, because it is self-correcting.
+And don't forget: Even if your indexing fails, the next time the cron job runs, the process will start where it had left off - and this time it might not fail.
+So, the best solution to an error is to have queueing enabled, because it is self-correcting.
 </div>

 Let's look at some possible errors.